knkumar/insight-submission/src/README.md

 Operation to implement:
-	Join - merge data from different csv on a key - explore merge based and has based joins Grouping - Use a hash table for grouping (departments) Aggregation - count from the hash table
+	Join - merge data from different csv on a key - explore merge based and has based joins
+		1. check if key to join in unique
+	Grouping - Use a hash table for grouping (departments) Aggregation - count from the hash table